-Please note: Due to the COVID-19 health emergency, we are currently open by appointment only.
-We are available by phone or email through this period.
+Please note: Due to the COVID-19 health emergency, the exhibition is viewable online only.
+We are available by phone and email through this period.
+Stay safe!

 Foxy Production is pleased to present Srijon Chowdhury’s inaugural New York solo exhibition.
 His works recast themes from across the history of representational painting, from early Renaissance vanitas to German Expressionism and onwards.
 He subtly subverts the medium’s formalities—color, perspective, light, and surface—and its subjects—still life, nature, birth, death, the body.
 He gives unanticipated twists to traditional genres, including ancient myths, biblical stories, and family portraiture: contemporary life is historicized, gender expectations are upended, and familiar symbols and settings are reconfigured.